CoderCoderCoder/ACE_NEW_FINE/README.md

 Yeah ... that is a lot of buzz words and a lot of the uses of "evolution".
 This was 100% because we fell it accurately explains our algorithm and not at all because it spells a few words ... honest.
 We have been inspired by Julian's work on both neuro-evolution for Car Driving for the car driving AI and Feasible-Infeasible search for PCG for the track generating AI.
 We were also inspired by Arthur's discussion of curriculum learning to design the top-level architecture of the system.

+Here are some screen shots of the thing in action:

+COMING SOON!!!

+And here is a video (sped up):

+COMING SOON!!!

 Let's break down the algorithm:

 ## Ace Curriculum Learning